JumaJuiceTime/CairnHack/adventures/conversions/the-incandescent-grottoes.md

 #### Floating Puffballs

-- Breathing spores: DEX save or suffer 1 damage (choking) and become lighter than air for 2d6 rounds (1/2 movement, -2 to Armor, -1 penalty to attack damage).
+- Breathing spores: AGL save or suffer 1 damage (choking) and become lighter than air for 2d6 rounds (1/2 movement, -2 to Armor, -1 penalty to attack damage).

 ### Location 27

 #### Silver Necklace with a Pearl

-- 3 charges. -2 bonus to WIL saves against magical effects.
+- 3 charges. -2 bonus to PRS saves against magical effects.
 Recharge: Sink a fishing vessel.

 ### Location 28